iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > Another waste of time and space doesn't help at all<br> :date: __2021-04-05 01:16:21__

 > This app used to be great but when I resumed this month after a break it simply doesn't work.
 Constantly trying to load data and never does.
 Downgraded from a 5 star review.
 Sort it please.<br> :date: __2021-03-31 09:46:06__

-> Very hit and miss in the measurement of "brisk" walking, well basically random.
-Good idea but poorly developed.<br> :date: __2021-03-29 00:56:02__